Attributes: Template Tag Modifiers

-Some of the template tag modifiers that Movable Type supports by default:
+The following are some of the template tag modifiers that Movable Type ships with by default:

 • capitalize - convert all the characters output by the tag to uppercase.